manicmachine/jpass/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

+## Created By

+Written by Corey Oliphant: A Jamf System Administrator and former Jamf Software Engineer/Technical Support Engineer.

 ## License
 MIT License